girulais/myBcert/README.md

 Our validation service is in Alpha version since July 2019 and in continuous beta as we extend functionalities.

-Verification is planned to be live at https://www.mybcert.com in January 2020.
+Platform Live is planned at https://www.mybcert.com in 2Q2020.

 IMPORTANT NOTES